Ardeshir-Rashidi/Unreal-Engine-5-Niagara-Ocean-Simulation/README.md

+### "This file was developed in Unreal Engine 5.4 and performs best on this version."

 ### Overview

 Rendering a realistic ocean surface has been a longstanding challenge in real-time rendering.
 While the concept is simple—summing a few wave signals—the reality requires handling thousands of wave signals simultaneously.